cbeesley/tubular/README.md

 ```
 @Initialize
 	public void initialize(PipelineContext context){
+	   //To use the string based parameters, get the Map of values
+		Map<String,PipelineConfigurationKeyValue> configValues = pipelineContext.getConfigurationValue(ANNOTATOR_NAME);

 		// You can use simple strings
 		final String relationsStr = configValues.get("someConfigParm").getValue();

 		// Getting a custom type using generics - You must ensure you are using/know the correct type
+		// otherwise Optional will throw a cast error - This is using Guava's Optional
 		Optional<Concept> someParm = ctx.getGenericConfigurationParameter("SentenceAnnotator", "someParm");

 	}